 - increased absence from school or college

 - change in friendships or relationships with older individuals or groups

 - a significant decline in performance

 - signs of self-harm or a significant change in wellbeing

 - signs of assault or unexplained injuries

 - unexplained gifts or new possessions

-PEER ON PEER / CHILD ON CHILD ABUSE
+CHILD ON CHILD ABUSE

 "Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals."
-(KCSIE 2020)
+This is generally referred to as Child-on-Child abuse and can take many forms.
+This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); Homophobic, biphobic, transphobic bullying & abuse sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals."